 Even before the economic crisis, less than half of all Americans had enough funds available to cover a $1,000 emergency.
 That equates to a major financial crisis for many of our neighbors.
 You may be one of them.

 On this page, we listed out resources by county for various programs, ranging from rent, utility, and food support.
-We highly recommend you check out these resources first.

 Additional programs like the ones listed below vary in availability, especially because their services cover an extended range, further taxing those resources.